• Things to do

 tinsukia

-Image Credit: Keshabn for wikimedia commons
+Image Credit: Keshabn for Wikimedia commons

 If you are a nature lover, then in no way should you miss visiting Tinsukia.
 Known for beautiful villages and lush wildlife sanctuaries, it is a haven for people who just want to disconnect with the world and form a connection with Mother Nature for a few days.
 If you love to explore little hamlets and villages and don’t mind going into exile for a few days, then it is one of the best places to see in Assam.